seanbreckenridge/evry/README.md

 I have certain jobs (e.g. scraping websites for metadata, using [selenium](https://www.selenium.dev/) to [login to some website and click a button](https://github.com/seanbreckenridge/pythonanywhere-3-months), updating specific packages (e.g. [running `brew cask upgrade --greedy` on mac](https://github.com/seanbreckenridge/dotfiles/blob/e11aea908ec4f2dd111143ebfe5d6a4eb07e268c/.config/zsh/functions/update#L11))) that I want to run periodically.

 Putting all my jobs I want to run periodically in one [housekeeping](https://sean.fish/d/housekeeping?dark) script I run daily/weekly gives me the ability to monitor the output easily, but also allows me the flexibility of being able to schedule tasks to run at different rates.
+It also means that those scripts/commands can prompt me for input/confirmation, since this is run manually from a terminal, not in the background like cron.

 This also means that all my 'cron-like' jobs are just bash scripts, and can be checked into version control easily.